The Comeback (1978 film)

 The Comeback (also known as The Day the Screaming Stopped or Encore) is a 1978 British psychological horror slasher film directed and produced by Pete Walker and starring Jack Jones, Pamela Stephenson, and David Doyle.
-Its plot follows a successful but dormant American singer who retreats to a remote manor in Surrey to record an album; there, he is followed by a psychopath—donning a hag mask—who murdered his ex-wife.
+Its plot follows Nick Cooper, a successful but dormant American singer who retreats to a remote manor in Surrey to record an album; there, he is followed by a psychopath—donning a hag mask—who murdered his ex-wife Gail.

-The film was first released in the United Kingdom on 16 June 1978 and was subsequently given a theatrical showing at the Barbican Centre in London as part of a Pete Walker retrospective in November 2014.

 Plot

 Gail Cooper travels to her ex-husband Nick's apartment in London in order to remove some of its more valuable items.
 It soon becomes apparent that while Nick (a successful singer) isn't at home, someone is clearly there.
 The anonymous person watches Gail take a phone call from a reporter asking about the couple's divorce and inquiring as to when Nick will release his next album, as he's been on a six-year hiatus since marrying Gail.
 Just as Gail is about to leave, she is attacked by a killer wearing a hag mask and a lace shawl, who hacks her to death with a sickle.

-Meanwhile, Nick arrives in London from New York, where he is attempted to record a new album to satisfy his manager Webster.
-Nick finds some solace in Webster's secretary Linda, with whom he shares a strong mutual attraction.
-After some debate, Nick moves into a manor in the Surrey countryside that is overseen by the housekeeper Mrs. B and the gardener Mr. B. Soon after his arrival Nick begins to experience strange phenomena that include visions of his ex-wife Gail.
+Meanwhile, Nick arrives in London from New York, where he is attempting to record a new album to satisfy his manager Webster Jones.
+Nick finds some solace in Webster's secretary Linda Everett, with whom he shares a strong mutual attraction.
+After some debate, Nick moves into a manor in the Surrey countryside that is overseen by the housekeeper Mrs. Doris B and the gardener Mr. Albert B. Soon after his arrival Nick begins to experience strange phenomena that include visions of his ex-wife Gail.
 Nick is unaware of Gail's death, so he's confused by her appearance at the manor.
 Despite this, Nick begins to work on his album and further develop his romance with Linda.
-His psychological state is not helped when his associate Harry goes missing and Nick discovers that Linda was formerly dating Webster.
+His psychological state is not helped when his associate Harry Cunningham goes missing and Nick discovers that Linda was formerly dating Webster.
 One night Nick decides to investigate some of the strange noises he's heard and ends up finding Gail's severed, decomposing head.
 This puts Nick into a catatonic state and he is temporarily admitted to a hospital.